zenecture/neuroflow/README.md

 satisfies `precision`.

 Another important aspect is the numerical type of the net, which is set by explicitly annotating `Double` on the settings instance.
-For instance, on the GPU, you might want to work with `Float` instead of `Double`.
+For instance, on the GPU, you might want to work with `Float` instead.
 Have a look at the `Settings` class for the complete list of options.

 Be aware that a network must start with one `In`-typed layer and end with one `Out`-typed layer.
 If a network doesn't follow this rule, it won't compile.